xyproto/orbiton/README.md

 Python

 * `ctrl-space` only checks the syntax, without executing.
+This only requires `python` to be available.
+* For formatting the code with `ctrl-w`, `autopep8` must be installed.

 ## Size